 The concentration distributions for 90 Sr, 137 Cs, and 60 Co are quite skewed (Figs. 123-125) and are consistent with other published data on radionuclide and trace-element distribution in fish, animals, and humans (1, 2, 3).
-The log-normal median is therefore included in the Table 158 for comparison with the average value.
-In general, the lognormal median is 3 to 4 times less than the average population dose for the marine pathway
+The lognormal median is therefore included in the Table 158 for comparison with the average value.
+In general, the lognormal median is 3 to 4 times less than the average.
+However, to estimate the average population dose for the marine pathway